Germ theory's key 19th century figures: Ignaz Semmelweis

-Ignaz Semmelweis was a Hungarian Obstetrician who began assisting Johann Klein at Vienna General Hospital's first two maternity clinics (also called a "lying-in wards") in 1846.
-Semmelweis became concerned with the number of women dying from a febrile illness called puerperal fever. but it was colloquially referred to as "Childbed fever."
+Ignaz Semmelweis was a Hungarian obstetrician who began assisting Johann Klein at Vienna General Hospital's first two maternity clinics (also called a "lying-in wards") in 1846.
+Semmelweis became concerned with the number of women dying from a febrile illness called puerperal fever, colloquially referred to as "childbed fever."
 Childbed fever often occurred in the first few days after giving birth.
 This condition caused fever, intense abdominal pains, profound weakness, and ultimately death for many who acquired it.
-In the 1840s, when Ignaz Semmelweis began his career in obstetrics, an expectant mother entering a maternity ward had a 10-20% chance of dying from this particular illness/complication.
-For some areas in Europe the figure was greater with an estimated death rate as high as 30%.
+In the 1840s, when Semmelweis began his career in obstetrics, an expectant mother entering a maternity ward had a 10-20% chance of dying from this particular illness or complication.
+For some areas in Europe, the figure was greater with an estimated death rate as high as 30%.
 Childbed fever was an epidemic at the time which made labor and delivery a major cause of distress for families.

 One of the clinics he oversaw was run by physicians and medical students, while the other was operated by midwives.
 Semmelweis noticed the midwife clinic had a significantly lower mortality rate.
-This compelled Semmelweis to study the techniques and practices of both clinics in great detail to find the distinguishing factors between the two.
+This compelled him to study the techniques and practices of both clinics in great detail to find the distinguishing factors between the two.
 Detailed autopsies of the women who died on the ward were performed in the mornings at the clinic.
 Despite his attempts to find a major difference between the clinics, Semmelweis concluded the same procedures and practices were used at both clinics.